d2l-ai/d2l-en/chapter_builders-guide/model-construction.md

 that each module must provide:

-1. Ingest input data as arguments to its forward propagation function.
+1. Ingest input data as arguments to its forward propagation method.
-1. Generate an output by having the forward propagation function return a value.
+1. Generate an output by having the forward propagation method return a value.
 Note that the output may have a different shape from the input.
 For example, the first fully connected layer in our model above ingests an input of arbitrary dimension but returns an output of dimension 256.
-1. Calculate the gradient of its output with respect to its input, which can be accessed via its backpropagation function.
+1. Calculate the gradient of its output with respect to its input, which can be accessed via its backpropagation method.
 Typically this happens automatically.
 1. Store and provide access to those parameters necessary to execute the forward propagation computation.
 1. Initialize model parameters as needed.